Summer Olympic Games: Early years

 Despite many obstacles and setbacks, the 1896 Olympics were regarded as a great success.
 The Games had the largest international participation of any sporting event to that date.
 Panathinaiko Stadium, the first big stadium in the modern world, overflowed with the largest crowd ever to watch a sporting event.
-The highlight for the Greeks was the marathon victory by their compatriot Spiridon Louis, a water carrier.
+The highlight for the Greeks was the Marathon victory by their compatriot Spiridon Louis, a water carrier.
 He won in 2 hours, 58 minutes and 50 seconds, setting off wild celebrations at the stadium.
 The most successful competitor was German wrestler and gymnast Carl Schuhmann, who won four gold medals.

 Greek officials and the public were enthusiastic about the experience of hosting an Olympic Games.
 This feeling was shared by many of the athletes, who even demanded that Athens be the permanent Olympic host city.
 The IOC intended for subsequent Games to be rotated to various host cities around the world.
 The second Olympics was held in Paris.

 Four years later the 1900 Summer Olympics in Paris attracted more than four times as many athletes, including 20 women, who were allowed to officially compete for the first time, in croquet, golf, sailing, and tennis.
 The Games were integrated with the Paris World's Fair and lasted over five months.
 It has been disputed which exact events were Olympic, as some events were for professionals, some had restricted eligibility, and others lacked international competitors.

-Tensions caused by the Russo–Japanese War and the difficulty of getting to St. Louis may have contributed to the fact that very few top-ranked athletes from outside the US and Canada took part in the 1904 Games.
+Tensions caused by the Russo–Japanese War and the difficulty of travelling to St. Louis may have contributed to the fact that very few top-ranked athletes from outside the U.S. and Canada took part in the 1904 Games, the first Games held outside Europe.

 The "Second International Olympic Games in Athens", as they were called at the time, were held in 1906.
 The IOC does not currently recognise these games as being official Olympic Games, although many historians do and credit the 1906 games with preventing the demise of the Olympics.
 The 1906 Athens games were the first of an alternating series of games to be held in Athens in even non-Olympic years, but the series failed to materialise.
 The games were more successful than the 1900 and 1904 games, with over 850 athletes competing, and contributed positively to the success of future games.